Uli-Z/autoPDFtagger/README.md

 $ autoPDFtagger pdf_archive -ftic -e new_archive
 ```

+### Image Analysis Strategy

+autoPDFtagger reviews every page before a vision request.
+If only a small amount of text is detected, the page is OCR'd first so the images go to the model together with page-local wording.
+Embedded images are prioritized by size and location; clusters of tiny icons can be replaced by a single page render while full-page scans remain standalone.
+A configurable upper limit keeps the number of image analyses per PDF predictable, balancing coverage with runtime and API cost.

 ## Random Technical Aspects / Dive Deeper If You Want

 - In addition to the terminal program, a Python module autoPDFtagger is available for integration with other software.
 Check the code for the interface details.